-This is only necessary to obtain if your 2-Step TB test result is positive.
-Chest X-Rays are good for 4 years.
+If positive results occur from any of the above Tb tests, students must obtain a negative chest x-ray and be evaluated by a healthcare provider.
+Chest X-rays are good for 4 years.
 Once you receive a positive TB Test, you will always test positive.
-Therefore, you will need to renew your Chest X-Ray every 4 years.
-If you receive a Chest X-Ray, please provide the following documentation:
+Therefore, you will need to renew your Chest X-ray every 4 years.
+If you receive a Chest X-ray, please provide the following documentation:

 - 1. A copy of the positive TB Test - 2.
-A copy of the Chest X-Ray lab results
+A copy of the Chest X-ray results